 Press the CD play button (CD) to start play when a CD is in the unit.
-If there isn't a CD in the unit when the CD play button (CD) is pressed, "NO DISC" will flash on and off.
+If a CD is not in the unit when the CD play button (CD) is pressed, "NO DISC" will flash on and off.

-When the load button (LOAD) is pressed, the CD will load and play even if the CD eject button (♠) had been previously pressed.
+When the load button (LOAD) is pressed, the CD will load and play even if the CD eject button ( $\triangleq$ ) had been previously pressed.